dimitri-yatsenko/datajoint-book/book/00-preface.md

 My work at BCM coincided with the Tolias lab's participation in the [IARPA MICrONS project](https://www.iarpa.gov/research-programs/microns), which aimed to understand machine intelligence from cortical networks.
 DataJoint’s ability to manage a large, multidisciplinary team made it an essential tool, further boosting its adoption.

 ### Starting a Business
-In 2016, four members of the Tolias lab—Dimitri Yatsenko, Jacob Reimer, Edgar Y. Walker, and Dr. Andreas S. Tolias—started a company called Vathes LLC.
-This was in response to DARPA's push to commercialize neuroscience data tools.
+In 2016, four members of the Tolias lab—Dimitri Yatsenko, Jacob Reimer, Edgar Y. Walker, and Andreas Tolias—started a company,  Vathes LLC.
+This was in response to DARPA-funded effort to commercialize neuroscience data tools.
 In 2017, Vathes received a Phase I SBIR grant to explore the commercial potential of DataJoint.
-Edgar and I split our time between managing the company and our academic work.
+Edgar and Dimitri split their time between managing the company operations and their ongoing academic work.

-By 2018, we had added key members: Shan Shen, Thinh Nguyen, Chris Turner, and Raphael Guzman, who played crucial roles in developing DataJoint further and integrating it into the workflows of large labs that became our customers.
+By 2018, Vathes had added key members: Shan Shen, Thinh Nguyen, Chris Turner, and Raphael Guzman, who played crucial roles in developing DataJoint further and integrating it into the workflows of large labs that became our customers.
 Our growth, collaborations, and new team members helped shape our approach to data-driven projects.
 Collaborations with Prof. Carlos Brody and Prof. Karel Svoboda also significantly increased DataJoint's use.

 ### A Major Shift
 2020 was a turning point.
 A large 5-year NIH grant allowed us to develop [DataJoint Elements](https://datajoint.com/docs/elements)—a set of reference implementations of DataJoint pipelines for neurophysiology studies.
 Following this, there were key leadership changes, with Dr. Kabilar Gunalan leading the DataJoint Elements initiative.